 Nothing says fresh quite like a mojito.
 They are the drink I go to when I feel like escaping—they’re super simple to make, and this version with guava brings out a sweetness I absolutely love!

-In fact, I say this is a 3D drink because it smells good, tastes delicious, and is so pretty, too.
+All in all, I say this guava mojito is a 3D drink because it smells good, tastes delicious, and is so pretty, too.

 It’s an experience… that pretty dose of summer you need in your life all year!